-The Welsh Gallery Rifle club started 6 years ago under the Welsh Rifle Association as a governing body, to enable us to compete as a Home Country in national matches.
-The squad of 15 or so members has achieved some success on the National and International field, with individual and team firsts.
+The Welsh Gallery Rifle squad started 7 years ago under the Welsh Rifle Association the governing body, this enables us to compete as a Home Country in national matches.

+The squad of 18, has new members every year, even some under 25's.
+We have achieved some success at the National and International level, with individual and team firsts.
+We are currently the Home Countries 2015 Champions.

-The team regularly attends the Irish and German open competitions as well as the National Shooting Championships in August each year.
-These matches are closely fought with only a few points separating each of the home teams, it is sometimes down to the x count.
-The team has between three and four members of the Great Britain Squad and has done so since its inception.
-We have seen these squad members visiting Germany, Ireland and South Africa and being successful on the away turf.
+The team shoots regularly and attends the Irish and German open competitions as well as the National Shooting Championships in August each year.
+Whenever rules permit we shoot as a team at these and other events

+The team has four members of the Great Britain Squad and continues to provide at least this number.
+We have seen these squad members visiting Germany, Ireland and South Africa.

-To be eligibility for the squad is 5 years residency in Wales or one or more grandparents or parents of good Welsh stock.
+Eligibility for the squad is the usual 5 years residency in Wales or one or more grandparents or parents of good Welsh stock.
 If you think you are eligible and enjoy Gallery Rifle give us a ring.
+If you do not shoot at anything other than your own club we will support you to start shooting at National level.

-Each year (in August) we run the Welsh Open competition at Haverfordwest in west Wales, the numbers of those attending is increasing each year.
+Each year (in August) we run the Welsh Gallery Rifle Open competition at Haverfordwest in west Wales, the numbers of those attending is increasing each year, it's a great venue.